What Communication Is and Its Forms

 Visual communication

-Visual display of information, like signs, symbols and designs, photography, topography, graph, etc. Television and video clips are the electronic form of visual communication.
+Visual communication uses signs, symbols, designs, photography, typography, and graphs.
+Television and video clips are the electronic form of visual communication.

 Visual communication is often underused in schools.
 Posters, charts, infographics, videos can carry information more powerfully than text or speech.